Metastable states, quasi-stationary distributions and soft measures: Metastability after Lebowitz and Penrose

-where $X(t)$ is the configuration of the system at time $t$ and $\tau_{\cX\setminus\cR}$ is the exit time of $\cR$ (we will be more precise in the next section).
 The main advantage of $\mu_\cR$ is that $\mu_\cR$ is often an explicit measure one can compute with, while $\mu_\cR^*$ is only implicitly defined.
 The main advantage of $\mu_R^*$ is that the exit law of $\cR$ for the system started in $\mu_R^*$ {\em is} an exponential law.
-Our first results will then start with a comparison between $\mu_R$ and $\mu_R^*$.
-We will give simple and practical hypotheses to ensure that they are close in some sense, then we will be able to prove some kind of recurrence property to $\mu_R^*$.
-All this will be done in the simplest possible setup: considering a Markov process on a finite configuration space in some asymptotic regime (including the possibility to send to infinity the cardinality of the configuration space).
+Our first results will then start, as in~\cite{AB}, with a comparison between $\mu_R$ and $\mu_R^*$.
+We will give simple and practical hypotheses to ensure that they are close in some sense, then we will be able to prove some kind of recurrence property for $\mu_R^*$.
+In doing so we will also answer some problems left open in~\cite{AB} (see our comment after formula~(\ref{banana})).
+All this will be done in the simplest possible setup: considering a Markov process on a finite configuration space in some asymptotic regime (including the possibility of sending to infinity the cardinality of the configuration space).